 PFC-12000 Pressurised All In One Pond Pump & Filter Review

-This pump and filter gets to work fast on neglected and green ponds and they begin to look clear and healthy in as little as a week.
-This is easily one of the best pond pumps available for the UK market!
+This pump and filter gets to work fast on neglected and green ponds – they’ll begin to look clear and healthy in as little as a week.

 Hozelock 3003 Pond Fountain Pump & Filter Review

-This pond pump is powerful, efficient, maintenance free, easy to install and is suitable for ponds up to 3,000 L and you’ll get a fantastic water feature to boot.
+All in all this pump is powerful, efficient, maintenance free and easy to install.
+It’s suitable for ponds of up to 3,000 L and you’ll get a fantastic water feature to boot.

 All Pond Solutions UV Steriliser Filter Pump Review

-This All Pond Solutions UV Steriliser Filter Pump provides everything required to keep a small to medium pond healthy and algae free.
+This All Pond Solutions UV Steriliser Filter Pump comes with everything needed to keep a small to medium pond healthy and algae free.

-The unit includes a coarse filter foam as well as three filter media baskets.
+There are several filters included: a coarse foam filter and three filter-media baskets.
 The first two baskets are filled with ceramic biological media and the last with a K1 media.
-The unit also incorporates a UVC lamp.

 Blagdon All In One Pond Pump & Filter Review